drozd324/GPU_Delaunay_Triangulation/thesis.typ

 				  center most triangle $t_i$ will be then triangle in which a point will be chosen for insertion.
 Triangle $t_i$ knows its neighbours across each edge represented by the green arrows and knows the points opposite each of these edges.
 After the point it inserted (b),
-				  $t_i$ is moved and two new triangles $t_j$, $t_k$ are created to accomodate the new point.
+				  $t_i$ is moved and two new triangles $t_j$, $t_k$ are created to accommodate the new point.
-				  Each new trianlge $t_i$, $t_j$, $t_k$ can be fully constructed from the previously existing
+				  Each new triangle $t_i$, $t_j$, $t_k$ can be fully constructed from the previously existing
 				  $t_i$ and each neighbour of $t_i$ in (a) has its neighbours updated to reflect the insertion.
-				  The neighbouring triangles opposite points are updated by accesing the opposite point across the edge of the neighbouring triangle and obtaining the index of the edge which has the triangle currently being split.
-The index of the opposite point will allways be $0$ by construction.
+				  The neighbouring triangles opposite points are updated by accessing the opposite point across the edge of the neighbouring triangle and obtaining the index of the edge which has the triangle currently being split.
+The index of the opposite point will always be $0$ by construction.
 The neighbouring triangle is also updated similarly but with the appropriate index which will be the one of the triangle who's modifying the neighbouring triangle.